sfc-gh-tshoji/sfguide-create-a-route-optimisation-and-vehicle-route-plan-simulator/Native_app_setup/readme.md

 # Native App Setup

-Details for deploying the Route Optimisation Native App are in the readme of `native_app_setup` subfolder
+Details for deploying the Route Optimisation Native App are in the readme of `native_app` subfolder